 The recruitment and onboarding process has had to adapt to the growing phenomenon of remote workers, with some virtual employees working far from the company office, or even in another country.
 Onboarding new staff remotely is therefore a reality that every business should be prepared for.

 So, how do employers onboard effectively without meeting new staff in person?
 These are our top remote onboarding tips.

-Coronavirus has forced businesses around the world to transition to working from home, and many are asking, “How do I onboard remotely?”
+The pandemic forced businesses around the world to transition to working from home – and flexible working remain a popular benefit among employees.
+However, few employers are as well-prepared as they should be to go through the onboarding process remotely.
 The good news is that, with proper planning and guidance, it can be done well.

-Throughout the virtual onboarding process, it’s important to remember that new starters may feel an increased level of stress and anxiety.
-While there will be the usual worries around starting a new job, how they will adapt and perform, they may also be processing fears around job security or their health during the pandemic.
+Throughout the remote onboarding process, it’s important to remember that new starters may feel an increased level of stress and anxiety..
 With this in mind, regular check-ins and extra learning time are all the more important for them to learn the ropes.

 If you’ve never onboarded remotely before

 If, like many businesses, you’ve never onboarded a new starter remotely, there are a few things to prepare before you start.
 First, decide who’ll lead the onboarding process – typically this will either be a member of HR or the line manager.
 Whoever it is, they’ll need to be available to be quite hands-on throughout the first month as they’ll be busy facilitating regular video calls and training sessions.
 They should also create a realistic four-week agenda for the new starter to help structure the process.